gpsuscodewith/playbook/docs/partner-selection/envisioning/agenda.md

 * Migration requirements prior to development (data, source code, etc)

-### Backlog Review
+### 3. Backlog Review

-The backlog review session is a collaborative session to create and review user stories in a backlog.
+During the backlog review, the team reviews (or creates collaboratively) the user stories.
 During code-with sprints, the code-with team will work on user stories from the backlog, so the output of this session is a populated and understood backlog of user stories.

-For the backlog review, it would be helpful if the partner is able to share and describe any existing user stories in the backlog.
+The partner should be prepared to share and describe existing user stories / backlog items.
 If there are no existing user stories in a backlog, this session will be focused on creating them.

-In either case, it is important that the partner includes the business/domain experts in the session.
+Key participants that should be present include the business/domain subject matter experts.

-### Next Steps / Planning
+### 4. Next Steps / Planning

 This session is meant to plan out the post-envisioning session and potentially schedule some initial code-with sprints.
 There may be cases where partners need to set up their Azure environments, provision users according to their roles, or migrate any needed data or infrastructure resources.

 The key output of this session is:

 * Identify prerequisites for code-with engagement
 * Schedule sprint 0

+### In Person / All Day

+### Virtual 4-Session Agenda

+A virtual series of four sessions is used to cover the envisioning and architectural design sessions.
+This would be used as an alternative to an in-person, all-day Envisioning and Architectural Design Sessions process.
+The four sessions would be segmented according to structure previously defined.